benturner993/optimal_decision_trees/readme.md

 ## Objective

-Investigate the performance of optimal decision trees using Allstate kaggle dataset.
+Review the performance of optimal decision trees by comparing this method with alternatives (GLM and XGBoost).

 ## Contents
 This repository contains:

+- *data* - datasets for the analysis
+- *evaluation* - summary statistics
+- *glm* - code to build model
+- *img* - images
-- *data.py* - loads in train and test datasets
+- *notebooks* - workings for learning and development
+- *optimal_decision_trees* - code to build model
+- *outputs* - results
+- *xgb* - code to build model

 ## Future Developments
 Developments to investigate / consider:

-- response variable transformations (e.g. tukeys outliers, box-cox)
+- additional feature engineering steps, e.g. frequency binning

 ## Author
 Ben Turner with a special thanks to interpretable.ai for allowing me to trial their interpretableai package for personal use.